wyne-ybanez/personal-portfolio-master/README.md

 - Underlining the Heading with adjustable border - this is the [solution](https://www.steckinsights.com/shorten-length-border-bottom-pure-css/)
 - Debug solution for unconnected underline after icon.
 [Click Here to see bug](assets/tests/social-link-error.png).
 This link will lead you to the [solution](https://stackoverflow.com/questions/33835756/after-including-bootstrap-icons-get-weird-underline)
 - WebCifar's code used for the Projects Section [design](https://codepen.io/Web_Cifar/pen/dyXNVep)
+- Form validation debug solution (by user 'ralphm') found in this [forum](https://www.sitepoint.com/community/t/turn-form-button-into-hyperlink/16244)
 - MDBootstrap.com - Footer [guide](https://mdbootstrap.com/docs/jquery/navigation/footer/)
 - Icon Hover [Effects](https://codepen.io/nxworld/pen/ZYNOBZ?fbclid=IwAR1C0Fp-oCTJS1KfeV7TDmL_3KJNneOL146xKX0Y1Bl6UbP6X6TSF_SKV-k)
 - Website [favicon](https://favicon.io/favicon-generator/)

 ### Git Bash Code

 - I had initially started the project with a local IDE and a local username.
-My contributions were not counted by Github because of this.
+I forgot to configure and log the right username and email for the author.
+Hence, my intial contributions were not counted by Github.
 The solution as to how to change the author/committer email and user name is found [here](https://stackoverflow.com/questions/750172/how-to-change-the-author-and-committer-name-and-e-mail-of-multiple-commits-in-gi)

 ### Content
 - Index.html content was created originally
 - Using [Hubspot's blog](https://blog.hubspot.com/marketing/best-website-designs-list) website's content for projects section